advancedresearch/mix_economy/README.md

 ![demo](https://raw.githubusercontent.com/advancedresearch/mix_economy/master/images/gini-solver-020.png)

-*The black curve without a Gini solver, the red curve is with a Gini solver set to target 0.2*
+*The black curve is without a Gini solver, the red curve is with a Gini solver set to target 0.2*

 To run the demo, fork the repository and type `cargo run --example demo`.